riftcanem/mtaugusta/constitution.md

 >a.
 The Judge will have no power except to administrate the actual court proceedings and assign a time to be served.

->b.
-Judge will keep a detailed account of the trial, through use of screenshots, evidence, and testimony for posterity.
-When the case is concluded, a full record of the event will be put on a subreddit with links to evidence for all the world to see.
+> b.
+The Judge will keep a detailed account of the trial, and run all court cases through /r/mtaugustajustice following the procedure outlined under Article III Subsection C. If a case in handled in-game, a record must be posted on /r/mtaugustajustice.

->c.
-The Judge will maintain composure, and will remain neutral in Augustan affairs, and will divest themselves of any political affiliations for the duration of their term.
+> c.
+The Judge will maintain composure, will be committed to impartiality, and will remove themselves from positions of official power in any foreign organization, nation, or other entity composed of multiple individuals.

->d.
-A Judge may resign through a public post on /r/MtAugusta stating the same.
-The process to elect a new judge to fill the gap as described by Article I, Part B must begin with 14 days of a resignation post (although the requirement of item I.B.ii.b can be suspended if within 1 month of a ratified and complete prior Voter Eligibility thread).
+> d.
+A Judge may resign by posting their resignation publicly on /r/MtAugusta.
+The process to elect a new judge to fill the gap as described by Article I, Part B must begin with 14 days of a resignation post.

 >e.
 A Judge must be a citizen of Mount Augusta, as described by Article I, Part A, subpart iii, or as otherwise defined by law.

 iii.
 The Bailiff will be appointed by the Judge, and may appoint secondaries as necessary.

 >a.
-The Bailiff will keep order in the court during proceedings.
+The Bailiff will keep order in the court during in-game proceedings.
 Any disturbance in the court will be seen as an offense against the accused, and the provocateur will be pearled for the remainder of the trial.

 >b.
-The Bailiff will also take charge of the accused’s pearl (if criminal case) and keep it during proceedings.
-The Bailiff will also have one of 3 accesses to the vault.
-The other being the mayor, and the judge.
+The Bailiff may petition for access to the Mt.
+Augusta vault, to handle and process pearls.

->c.The Bailiff will relinquish his position upon request of the Judge.
+>c.The Bailiff will relinquish his position upon the request of at least two judges.

 >d.
 A Bailiff must be a citizen of Mount Augusta, as described by Article I, Part A, subpart iii, or as otherwise defined by law.